 Some abusers become extremely jealous of the spouse's ability to attract other admirers, and accuse them of flirtation and infidelity.
-The abuser may also become overly vigilant, for example snooping through the victim's mail or email, checking up on the victim frequently at work or at home, trying to gain information from friends, family, or employers, following the victim's car or other trips outside the home, and so forth.
+The abuser might also become overly vigilant, for example snooping through the victim's mail or email, checking up on the victim frequently at work or at home, trying to gain information from friends, family, or employers, following the victim's car or other trips outside the home, and so forth.
 This creates not only anxiety, but public humiliation.

 Yelling, screaming, insulting, or otherwise mistreating the immigrant verbally can also qualify as abuse.

 If you need help starting the green card process through a VAWA petition, see a local immigration attorney or a nonprofit serving immigrants.
 To get an idea of what is involved in the process, see Process to Get a Green Card Under VAWA.